invertase/react-native-firebase/pages/quick-start/new-project.md

 ## Initializing the project

 The following npx command will create a new directory on your machine with the `@react-native-firebase/app` package pre-integrated.
-The `<name>` varible is used to both create the directory name and setup the Android & iOS environments.
+The `<name>` variable is used to both create the directory name and setup the Android & iOS environments.

 ```bash
 npx @react-native-community/cli init --template=@react-native-firebase/template <name>